Glyphosate: Glyphosate-based formulations

 Glyphosate-based formulations may contain a number of adjuvants, the identities of which may be proprietary.
 Surfactants are used in herbicide formulations as wetting agents, to maximize coverage and aid penetration of the herbicide(s) through plant leaves.
 As agricultural spray adjuvants, surfactants may be pre-mixed into commercial formulations or they may be purchased separately and mixed on-site.

 Polyethoxylated tallow amine (POEA) is a surfactant used in the original Roundup formulation and was commonly used in 2015.
-Different versions of Roundup have included different percentages of POEA.
+The percentage of POEA varies.
 A 1997 US government report said that Roundup is 15% POEA while Roundup Pro is 14.5%.
 Since POEA is more toxic to fish and amphibians than glyphosate alone, POEA is not allowed in aquatic formulations.
-A 2000 review of the ecotoxicological data on Roundup shows at least 58 studies exist on the effects of Roundup on a range of organisms.
+As of 2000, at least 58 studies existed on the effects of Roundup on a range of organisms.
 This review concluded that "...for terrestrial uses of Roundup minimal acute and chronic risk was predicted for potentially exposed non-target organisms".

 Human

+Overall, there is no conclusive evidence on glyphosate's effect on human health.

 Acute toxicity and chronic toxicity are dose-related.
 Skin exposure to ready-to-use concentrated glyphosate formulations can cause irritation, and photocontact dermatitis has been occasionally reported.
 These effects are probably due to the preservative benzisothiazolin-3-one.
 Severe skin burns are very rare.
 Inhalation is a minor route of exposure, but spray mist may cause oral or nasal discomfort, an unpleasant taste in the mouth, or tingling and irritation in the throat.
 Eye exposure may lead to mild conjunctivitis.
 Superficial corneal injury is possible if irrigation is delayed or inadequate.
 Death has been reported after deliberate overdose.
 Ingestion of Roundup ranging from 85 to 200 ml (of 41% solution) has resulted in death within hours of ingestion, although it has also been ingested in quantities as large as 500 ml with only mild or moderate symptoms.
 Adult consumption of more than 85 ml of concentrated product can lead to corrosive esophageal burns and kidney or liver damage.
 More severe cases cause "respiratory distress, impaired consciousness, pulmonary edema, infiltration on chest X-ray, shock, arrhythmias, renal failure requiring haemodialysis, metabolic acidosis, and hyperkalaemia" and death is often preceded by bradycardia and ventricular arrhythmias.
 While the surfactants in formulations generally do not increase the toxicity of glyphosate itself, it is likely that they contribute to its acute toxicity.